dmakogon/jsmeetup2015/README.md

 All kidding aside: It's a great question.
 Hopefully this won't be a blocker for you.

+### Server-side scripts

+Someone asked me to show server-side stored procedures.
+I apologize for not having any server side code prepared for this evening's demo.
+That would fill an entire presentation: stored procedures, pre-triggers, post-triggers, user-defined functions, transactions...
+So, since we didn't cover it, let me at least provide a link to [this documentation](https://azure.microsoft.com/en-us/documentation/articles/documentdb-programming/) which will walk you through the basics.
 ## Credits

 Since I used some movie data from [themoviedb.org](http://themoviedb.org) for my demos, I'm obligated to provide this bit of